adobe-rnd/aem-martech/README.md

 - 👤 privacy-first: the library does not track you by default, and can easily be integrated with your preferred consent management system
 -

+## Prerequisites

+You need to have access to:
+- Adobe Experience Platform
+- Adobe Analytics
+- Adobe Target

+And you need to have preconfigured:
+- a datastream with Analytics and Target
+- an Adobe Experience Platform Tag (Launch) container with the Adobe Analytics & Adobe Client Data Layer extensions at a minimum

 ## Installation